707bestboy/summer-analytics-assignments/README.md

 - Live Q&A sessions and AMAs with industry mentors
 - Weekly resource sharing (articles, datasets, tutorials)
 - Final project & hackathon opportunities

----

-> This repo serves as a personal record of my learning journey through Summer Analytics 2025.
-Feel free to explore, refer, or fork if you're going through the same course or just curious about beginner-friendly data analysis projects.